nais/doc/docs/workloads/reference/environments.md

 #### Kubectl access

 Kubectl access to the cluster is available through [naisdevice](../../operate/naisdevice/README.md).
-You can access all namespaces in the cluster, but you can only modify resources in your team's namespace.
+You can only read or modify resources in your team's namespace.

 ## On-prem